GKoutilya/robotic-arm-simulation/README.md

 This project implements an end-to-end robotic manipulation system in simulation.
 A robotic arm observes a tabletop scene using a simulated RGB-D camera, localizes a target object with a segmentation-mask-based perception pipeline and true pinhole-camera unprojection, reasons about workspace clutter, and executes a smooth pick-and-place operation using inverse kinematics and physics-aware motion primitives.

 The system separates **perception**, **planning**, and **control** into independent modules, mirroring the structure of real robotic manipulation stacks.
-That separation is not just conceptual: the same logic also runs as an actual multi-node **ROS2** computation graph (see [ROS2 Integration](#ros2-integration)), communicating over real topics/services/actions instead of in-process function calls — the standalone script below still works on its own and doesn't require ROS2 at all.
+That separation is not just conceptual: the same logic also runs as an actual multi-node **ROS2** computation graph (see [ROS2 Integration](#ros2-integration)), communicating over real topics/services/actions instead of in-process function calls, the standalone script below still works on its own and doesn't require ROS2 at all.

 ---